 While maintaining our surroundings is crucial to creating harmonious life for our future well-being, we are faced with many environmental issues to deal with.
-World Environment Day, celebrated annually on June 5, is a momentum to bring attention to environmental problems.
-The World Environment Day 2022 global campaign #OnlyOneEarth calls for transformative changes to policies and choices to promote greener, cleaner, and sustainable living in harmony with nature.
+World Environment Day celebrated annually on June 5, is a momentum to bring attention to environmental problems.
+The World Environment Day 2022 global campaign #OnlyOneEarth calls for transformative changes to policies and choices to promote greener, cleaner, and more sustainable living in harmony with nature.
 In relation to these issues, take a look at the update from Southeast Asia Countries commemorating World Environment Day 2022.

 One of the cities in Vietnam, Can Tho, has been noticed and recognised for its environmental practices.
-In 2017, the city achieved ASEAN certificate for potential environmental sustainability in clean air.
+In 2017, the city achieved an ASEAN certificate for potential environmental sustainability in clean air.
 Two years later, the Clean Air Action Plan of Can Tho City, which is valid until 2025, was issued.
-Measures such as the eco-industrial park concept, ecotourism, and the deployment of an electric tram system for tourists are used to reduce emissions created in industry, agriculture, transportation, and tourism.
+Measures such as the eco-industrial park concept, ecotourism, and the deployment of an electric tram system for tourists are used to reduce emissions created in the industry, agriculture, transportation, and tourism.

 In the Nation Target Program on New Rural Development, there is a movement called, “All people unite to build cultural life.”
 This movement has created a positive impact on improving the appearance of the environment in urban and rural areas.
 Environmental education, particularly in schools, has been promoted.
 Environmental protection, natural resources management, and biodiversity conservation are all included in the city’s local education programme.
-People’s knowledge and duty for environmental protection has grown in recent years.
+People’s knowledge and duty for environmental protection have grown in recent years.